PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 * Press **AZ** + **X/Y** for your axis + **D-pad Up/Down** to increase/decrease.
   * Example: **AZX+Du** increases the X-axis snapback suppression, **AZY+Dd** decreases the Y-axis snapback suppression.
-  * When you change this setting, the current snapback filter settings are shown as the numerical coordinates of the C-Stick.
+  * When you change this setting, the current filter settings are shown as the numerical coordinates of the C-Stick.
 * The scale goes from 0-9 and defaults to 0.
 * To reduce the chance of getting the wrong move, increase the value on the axis that you don’t want, and decrease the value on the axis you do want.
 * To fully suppress snapback on an axis, use a somewhat high value here (start with 7).